Darthscifiguy/Darthscifiguy.github.io/index.md

 # Resume

-*italic Temp typed out resume in github*

-I have privious work experience, am a member of verious organizations, and have the skillz.

 ### Tools and programing language experience
 * Proficient in C++, C#, BB code, and Java programing languages
 * Experienced in Affinity Photo, Vegas 11, Microsoft Word, Microsoft Excel, Unity 4x, and Blender.